 Presentation of a new study and round table

 Monday 20 October, 2014, 11.00 am – 1.00 pm (entry from 10.30)

 Kindly hosted by the Representation of the Free State of Bavaria to the EU, Rue Wiertz 77, Brussels.

-This free public conference will examine the impact of tax shelter, tax credits and tax rebates on film and audiovisual production in Europe.
+This free public conference examined the impact of tax shelter, tax credits and tax rebates on film and audiovisual production in Europe.
 The European Audiovisual Observatory has commissioned a brand new study from Olsberg•SPI which examines the effects of fiscal incentive schemes in Europe.
-The findings of this new report will be presented at this conference by its authors.
+The findings of this new report were presented at this conference by its authors.